The ability to speak and understand English is relative.

 A Caucasian whispered from behind, “She said FINISHED ALREADY.’”
 I was about to say that she hasn’t even taken my order yet so finished already is not possible.
 Then he continued, “and by that she meant that they ran out of chocolate drink and they can’t serve it now.”

-Right there, I said goodbye to the frothy and chocolatey marshmallow-sprinkled cup of hot drink that I was just beginning to imagine.
+Right there, I said goodbye to the frothy and chocolatey marshmallow-sprinkled cup of hot chocolate that I was just beginning to imagine.

 The more frequent we go beyond our backyards, the more we realize that indeed there are a lot of things that we don’t know much about – understanding English, for example.
 Each culture has a tendency to put a borrowed language in the context and syntax of its native tongue.
-This is practically why effective communication is 7% words, 38% tone and 55% body language.
+This is practically why it makes sense when people say that effective communication is 7% words, 38% tone and 55% body language.

 The Filipino English, for sure, never runs dearth of expressions that are practical for locals, but amusing and confusing for foreigners.
 And if anybody could point me to a nice and humorous article on that, that would be great!

 Finished already?
-I guess it’s time to finish this article already.
+I guess this article is now both finished and ready.